mckaysalisbury/buckets/README.md

 Todo
 ---

-* I don't have tests for the main method, but that gets manually tested when I run it.
-Maybe I'll do this later.
+* I should output the result of each step of the way for debugging purposes
 * I'd like to clean up the mypy for `decimal` type, but `int` and `float` are clean for mypy, and I want to get to sleep.
 * There's probably some logic involving GCD to make impossible target sizes detect easier, but that's not part of the requirements, and doing it this way, we get some fun information
 * I really want to output a DOT graph for visualization, but that'll have to wait for another day.